10 May 2020

 Glutathione lightens the pigmentation via several mechanisms and one of them is by inhibiting the enzyme tyrosinase12-14, just like cysteamine and kojic acid.

 The efficacy for topical glutathione is so far limited; with only one study to date- it shows that topical glutathione is generally safe with subjects reporting whiter skin after 10 weeks of use of glutathione skincare15.
 In Singapore, glutathione in skincare, oral supplements and intradermal injections (as part of Skinboosters) are allowed.
 IV glutathione or whitening drips for skin lightening/bleaching are not permitted in Singapore.
+Glutathione in skincare care products can be bought over the counter in Singapore.

 Where can I find skincare products that contain glutathione?